Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 Angular acceleration
 ********************

-The unit for angular acceleration is used in the Angular kinematics window when setting the data source to Angular acceleration.
+The unit for angular acceleration is used in the :guilabel:`Angular kinematics` window when setting the data source to :guilabel:`Angular acceleration`.

 The following options are available: